microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-api-overview.md

 ## Identities

 ### Health Issues
 The Defender for Identity health issues API allows you to monitor the health status of your sensors and agents across your hybrid identity infrastructure.
-You can use this API to retrieve information about the current health issues of your sensors, such as the issue type, status, configuration, and severity.
-You can also use this API to identify and resolve any issues that may affect the functionality or security of your sensors and agents.
+You can use the health issues API to retrieve information about the current health issues of your sensors, such as the issue type, status, configuration, and severity.
+You can also use the API to identify and resolve any issues that may affect the functionality or security of your sensors and agents.

 ## Common use cases